PokemonSanFran/testing-history-2/meta/docs/story.md

 * Zoey sees two people walking into the abandoned Chinatown Gym, and follows them instead.
 * The people are startled by Zoey and attack.
 Zoey defeats them both.
 * The people explain that they are former Trainers of the Gym, they occasionally train there together to keep their skills honed.
-* Zoey explains Archer's initative, and the two Trainers are interested.
+* Zoey explains Archer's initiative, and the two Trainers are interested.
 * The two
 * They ask Zoey to find their old crew member James.
-* Zoey finds James and brings them to Zac and Kevin's brainstorming session.
+* Zoey finds James and brings them to the brainstorming session.
     * They decide to create a facility that teaches trainers the strengths and weaknesses of different fighting styles and types.
 * Zoey is sent to gather other Black Belt trainers from the region, who are all old members of the Chinatown Gym, and they begin to train together to rebuild their gym.